AndrejKolar/NetworkStack/README.md

 ### Parser

-Called from the `Webservice`, parses the `Data` response and and calls the result callback with initialised data structs.
+Called from the `Webservice`, parses the `Data` response and calls the result callback with initialized data structs.

 ```swift
 protocol ParserProtocol {